sudheerjay/calculator/README.md

 This app runs on port:8082

-This app provides a service to maintain person records in in-memory H2 database.
-To login to H2 DB, you need to start the App and access "http://localhost:8082/console/"
+This app provides a service to maintain calculations done as records in in-memory H2 database.
+To login to H2 DB, you need to start the App and access "http://localhost:8082/h2-console/"

-pre-requisires: java8,
+pre-requisires: java11

-local machine should have docker installed.

 Steps to run this micro-service on local: